kdeguzman25/assignment/README.md

 Username: admin
 Password: admin123!

-Re-save the permalink and add the following lines of code to the .htaccess file.
+Re-save the permalink and add the following lines of code to the .htaccess file if not yet there.

 RewriteRule ^(.*) - [E=HTTP_AUTHORIZATION:%1]